RECORD COLLECTING

 Of course, direct copies on tape are very hard to find or very expensive, or both.
 So most serious audiophiles spring for the original all analog LP record created the years the album was first released in the country where the music was recorded, mastered, and cut to vinyl.

-To play back this record, you will need a good turntable, cartidge, and phono stage to mate to your receiver or pre-amp/amplifier.
+To play back your records properly, you will need a good turntable, cartidge, and phono stage to mate to your receiver or pre-amp/amplifier and well set-up speakers.
+Sorry, Crosley doesn’t count.

-Don’t get me wrong, digital can sound good, but more often that not it sounds flat next to an all analog LP on a high end system with great speakers set up properly in a good room.
+Of course there are SACD and LP reissues that sound as good or better than originals in several instances.
+Don’t get me wrong, digital processing on CDs and LPs can sound good, but more often that not it sounds flat next to an all analog LP on a high end system with great speakers set up properly in a good room.
 Don’t believe me?.
 It’s OK.
 Most people don’t care about sound quality anyway, so this post is just for those who do.
 If you want to read more, check this out:

 EXTREME RECORD COLLECTING: Confessions of an analog vinyl snob